 Richard W. Pins, Esq.

-Rick is a Partner in the labor and employment law practice groups at Stinson, Leonard, Street LLP.
+Rick is a Partner in the labor and employment law practice groups at Stinson Leonard Street LLP.
 He splits his practice equally between the labor and employment disciplines, and both counsels and litigates on behalf of clients.
 Rick also has considerable commercial litigation experience.
 He has appeared before numerous state and federal judges and administrative agencies, including the Department of Labor, the National Labor Relations Board and the Equal Employment Opportunity Commission (EEOC).
 Rick counsels clients daily in a variety of employment-related areas, including wage and hour, drug and alcohol testing, Family and Medical Leave Act (FMLA), discrimination, hiring, discipline, separation, privacy, background checking, record keeping and workplace violence.
 He also counsels clients on compliance with state and federal prevailing wage laws and transportation regulations.
 Rick frequently trains supervisors and employees on the basics of employment law, positive employee relations and preventing workplace harassment and discrimination.
+Rick has represented several Community Action Agencies relative to both labor and employment matters.
+Rick also has significant experience representing colleges and universities relative to labor and employment matters.
 He has been regularly selected for inclusion in both Super Lawyers® and Top 40 Employment Super Lawyers®.
 Rick received his bachelor’s degree in Economics and Political Science from the University of Wisconsin-Madison and his law degree from the University of Minnesota Law School.